Nationwide first-time homebuyer programs

 - And with an adjustable rate mortgage (also known as an ARM), the interest will move along with a benchmark index rate, like Libor.
 ARMs often have lower rates to start, but they can increase over time.

 As another method to protect itself (in case you ever can’t make your payments), the FHA will also limit how much you can borrow.
 Your maximum purchase price will depend on where you live.

-The maximum FHA loan for a single-family home in a low-cost county is $356,362.
+In 2021, the maximum FHA loan for a single-family home in a low-cost county is $356,362.
 But for buyers in more expensive housing markets, that number could go up to $822,375.
 The HUD offers a search engine to help you find your region’s limit.

 On the bright side, the FHA also limits lenders on the amount they can charge you in closing costs and allows the seller, builder and/or lender to voluntarily cover your closing costs — at least, up to 6% of the home’s value.

 What types are there?

 There are a few types of FHA loans designed to meet the needs of different borrowers, including first-time homebuyers:

 This is a great loan to use when the home you’re buying is going to need some upgrades or renovations.
 There are two different types: limited and standard.